List of Bakugan Battle Brawlers characters: Gill

 Member of the Twelve Orders.
 He's a Pyrus Brawler.
 Gill is a calm, cool warrior who pledges his undying loyalty to Emperor Barodius.
-He had no parents when he was a child and was raised by the Emperor's family, seeing Barodius as an older brother.
+He was orphaned at a young age and raised by the Emperor's family, seeing Barodius as an older brother.
 He will follow Barodius' orders without considering whether it is right or wrong.
 He is a teacher and trainer of Airzel, who shares a Spectra-Gus relationship with him.
 This relationship is also shown between him and Barodius, with Barodius in the "Spectra" role and Gill in the "Gus" role (reverse of his relationship with Airzel).
 It is shown that many times in the series he distrusts Kazarina, and he shares a mutual hatred with her, as well as fighting over Barodius's favor.
 His Bakugan is Krakix.
 He first appears in Revelation, where he and the rest of the Twelve Orders discuss how powerful Drago truly is.
 In The Secret Package, he, Airzel, and Kazarina join their brainwashed battlers against the Neathian Castle Knights.
 In The Element, Gill reports to Emperor Barodius that their Gundalian forces took down the second shield and Neathia's front line.
 In The Sacred Orb, Gill and Krakix battle against Captain Elright and Raptorix, but as Drago and Dharak come face to face, the Sacred Orb teleports the Twelve Orders back to Gundalia.
 In Battle For the Second Shield, before Lena leaves for Neathia with Kazarina, Gill tells her to watch her back around Kazarina, for she is loyal to no one but herself and would think of nothing of sacrificing one of her subordinates to save herself.
 After reporting to Barodius, she runs into Gill, letting him know of Lena's betrayal, suggesting that someone may have told her what she had planned for her.
 Gill replies that she got lucky today and that you never know who you can trust.